 uddenly, there loomed before them towering rock formations unlike any they had ever seen.
 From both sides of the river, limestone cliffs rose to a spectacular height of 1200 feet.
 “In many places,” wrote Meriwether Lewis, “the rocks seem ready to tumble on us.”
 At each bend in the waterway, great stone walls seemed to block passage, only to open like gentle giant gates as the expedition drew near.
 In his journal, Meriwether wrote: “I shall call this place: “GATES OF THE MOUNTAINS

-he 120-minute cruise starts at our marina, just 3 miles off Interstate 15 in the foothills of the Rocky Mountains between Helena and Great Falls, Montana.
+he 120-minute cruise starts at our Marina, just 3 miles off Interstate 15 in the foothills of the Rocky Mountains between Helena and Great Falls, Montana.
 Aboard a comfortable open-air boat (covered in case of rain), you’ll glide through magnificent country Meriwether Lewis would still recognize if he could return.

 reat towering walls of limestone still stand guard over the river.
 Bighorn sheep and Mountain Goats scamper in the rocks high above the water.
 Ospreys, eagles (bald and golden), vultures and falcons (peregrine and prairie) still soar on the updrafts.
 The canyon is also home to otters, deer, squirrels, ermine, beaver, mountain lions, black bears and other wild creatures.
 The life list for bird species is over 120 right now.

-fter Mann Gulch the pilot will hug the shoreline to give you a look at Indian pictographs painted on the rock wall.
+ear Mann Gulch the pilot will hug the shoreline to give you a look at Indian pictographs painted on the rock wall.
 Proof that indigenous people lived here long before Meriwether named it the Gates of the Mountains.

 he tour’s main attraction, though, is the inexhaustible scenery – wooded slopes, rugged rock formations, and the placid beauty of the timeless Missouri.